ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 - **Switch themes**

-Theming is also setup as it's common requirement for web components to support different themes.
-You can try out the latest SAP design theme family (Morning Horizon, Evening Horizon, Horizon HCB and Horizon HCW), via the links below the component.
+Theming is also set up as it's a common requirement for web components to support different themes.
+You can try out the latest SAP design theme family (Morning Horizon, Evening Horizon, Horizon HCB, and Horizon HCW), via the links below the component.

 <br>